Marginalised Gaussian Processes with Nested Sampling: Introduction

 Gaussian processes (GPs) represent a powerful non-parametric and probabilistic framework for performing regression and classification.
 An important step in using GP models is the specification of a covariance function and in turn setting the parameters of the chosen covariance function.
 Both these steps are jointly referred to as the \textit{model selection} problem \citep{rasmussen2004gaussian}.
 The parameters of the covariance function are called hyperparameters as the latent function values take the place of parameters in a GP.

-A preponderance of GP literature addresses the model selection problem through maximisation of the GP marginal likelihood $p(\bm{y}|\bm{\theta})$.
-This approach called ML-II typically involves using gradient based optimisation methods to yield point estimates of hyperparameters.
+The bulk of the GP literature addresses the model selection problem through maximisation of the GP marginal likelihood $p(\mathbf{y}|\mathbf{\theta})$.
+This approach called ML-II\footnote{where `ML' stands for marginal likelihood and `II' denotes the second level of the hierarchy pertaining to hyperparameters} typically involves using gradient based optimisation methods to yield point estimates of hyperparameters.
 The posterior predictive distribution is then evaluated at these optimised hyperparameter point estimates.
-Despite its popularity this classical approach to training GPs suffers from two issues: 1) Point estimate hyperparameters give overconfident predictions by not accounting for hyperparameter uncertainty.
-2) Non-convexity of the marginal likelihood surface can lead to poor estimates located at local minima.
-Further, the presence of multiple modes affects the interpretability of kernel hyperparameters.
+Despite its popularity this classical approach to training GPs suffers from two issues: 1) Using point estimates of hyperparameters yield overconfident predictions, by failing to account for hyperparameter uncertainty, and 2) Non-convexity of the marginal likelihood surface can lead to poor estimates located at local minima.
+Further, the presence of multiple modes can affect the interpretability of kernel hyperparameters.
 This work proposes a principled treatment of model hyperparameters and assesses its impact on the quality of prediction uncertainty.
 Marginalising over hyperparameters can also be seen as a robust approach to the model selection question in GPs.